-If you were thinking that Blockchain technology was just a fad, give it a second thought as some of the biggest organisations in the world are swearing by the ground breaking technology.
+If you were thinking that Blockchain technology was just a fad, give it a second thought as some of the biggest organizations in the world are swearing by the groundbreaking technology.
 Taiwanese Smartphone maker HTC is the latest to join the likes of Facebook and Instagram as the company is working on a smartphone built on Blockchain technology.
 Codenamed as Exodus, the smartphone would run on Android and support the cryptocurrencies like Bitcoin and Ethereum up and close.
 If that is not enough to create a buzz around the phone, HTC revealed that the phone would also come with “universal wallet” and a built-in secure hardware system to be compatible with the cryptos and decentralized applications.
 So what’s all the buzz about?

 Seems like HTC does not want to be a laggard in exploiting the full potential of Blockchain technology but the Taiwanese smartphone maker is not the first one to think of manufacturing such a phone.

 Sirin Labs has already pumped up Finney, reportedly the world’s first blockchain smartphone.
 Named after Bitcoin developer Hal Finney, the phone is expected to launch later this year.
 A report from Engadget reveals that Finney would sit on Snapdragon 845 along with 6GB RAM and 128 GB Storage.
-Phone’s camera would be clocked in at 12 megapixel, f/1.8 lens with laser autofoucs.
-On the front, it would supposedly be an 8 megapixel, f/2.2 Snapper with an 85 degree angle.
-Battery would be 3000 mAh, bluetooth 5.0 and ultra secure fingerprint sensor.
+Phone’s camera would be clocked in at 12 megapixels, f/1.8 lens with laser autofocus.
+On the front, it would supposedly be an 8 megapixel, f/2.2 Snapper with an 85-degree angle.
+A battery would be 3000 mAh, Bluetooth 5.0 and ultra-secure fingerprint sensor.